- Going Forth

 - Determine the number of sessions the group will hold; people feel freer to join a group when they know the duration is limited.
 The group’s meeting can always be extended for those who choose to continue.
 Also choose the frequency and length of sessions.
 Weekly or monthly meetings of two hours work well.

-- Issue an invitation (say, by contacting selected friends, and/or putting a notice on public bulletin boards).
+- Issue an invitation (say, by contacting selected friends and colleagues, and/or putting a notice on public bulletin boards, in social media groups or in the WTR Network Forum).
 Aim for the optimal size of 8-12 people.
 Don’t ask people to commit before they’ve come to an introductory session.

-- Take time in your first meeting to review guidelines for successful study-action groups, and agree on commitments, such as regular attendance, reading and preparation between meetings, etc. Many of the suggestions for guiding the work provided in Chapter 5 are excellent for study-action groups.
-Other guidelines are included in the manuals and curricula listed in the Resource section.
+- Take time in your first meeting to review guidelines for successful study-action groups, and agree on commitments, such as regular attendance, reading and preparation between meetings, etc. Many of the suggestions for guiding the work provided in Chapter 5 of Coming Back to Life are excellent for study-action groups..

 - We recommend rotating facilitators, enhancing the group’s sense of shared responsibility.